YeseniaCM/gridsock-8-Gridpainter/README.md

 ## Detected bugs

 At point of hand-in of assignment we have come across bugs related to the functionality of the timer and its ability to clear when all players have finished and pressed their 'finish'-button.
 Currently despite debugging and testing across several days the function to clear the interval doesn't seem to be applied correctly.
 And consequently, our 'no time left' - page is therefore reprinted each second, causing a large bug.
 Given more time and perhaps more experience regarding socket.io we would hopefully be able to detect and solve the issue at hand.
+Let's just call it a feature!